Nicole Kidman: Early work and breakthrough (1983–1994)

 In 1983, 16-year-old Kidman made her film debut in a remake of the Australian holiday classic Bush Christmas.
 By the end of that year, she had a supporting role in the television series Five Mile Creek.
-In 1984, her mother was diagnosed with breast cancer, which caused Kidman to halt her acting work temporarily while she studied massage therapy in order to help her mother with physical therapy.
+In 1984, her mother was diagnosed with breast cancer, which caused Kidman to halt her acting work temporarily while she studied massage therapy to help her mother with physical therapy.
 She began gaining recognition during this decade after appearing in several Australian films, such as the action comedy BMX Bandits (1983) and the romantic comedy Windrider (1986).
 Throughout the rest of the 1980s, she appeared in various Australian television programs, including the 1987 miniseries Vietnam, for which she won her first Australian Film Institute Award.

 Kidman next appeared in the Australian film Emerald City (1988), based on the play of the same name, which earned her a second Australian Film Institute Award.
 She then starred alongside Sam Neill in the 1989 thriller Dead Calm as Rae Ingram, the wife of a naval officer who is menaced by a castaway at sea, played by Billy Zane.
-The film proved to be her breakthrough role, and was one of the first films for which she gained international recognition.
+The film proved to be her breakthrough role, one of the first films for which she gained international recognition.
 Regarding her performance, Variety commented how "throughout the film, Kidman is excellent.
 She gives the character of Rae real tenacity and energy."
 Meanwhile, critic Roger Ebert noted the excellent chemistry between the leads, stating, "Kidman and Zane do generate real, palpable hatred in their scenes together."
-She followed that up with the Australian miniseries Bangkok Hilton before moving on to star alongside her then-boyfriend and future ex-husband, Tom Cruise, in the 1990 sports action film Days of Thunder, as a young doctor who falls in love with a NASCAR driver.
-Considered to be her international breakout film, it was among the highest-grossing films of the year.
+She followed that up with the Australian miniseries Bangkok Hilton before moving on to star alongside her then-boyfriend and future husband, Tom Cruise, in the 1990 sports action film Days of Thunder, as a young doctor who falls in love with a NASCAR driver.
+It was considered her international breakout film and was among the year's highest-grossing films.

 In 1991, Kidman co-starred alongside Thandiwe Newton and former classmate Naomi Watts in the Australian independent film Flirting.
 They portrayed high school girls in this coming of age story, which won the Australian Film Institute Award for Best Film.
 That same year, her work in the film Billy Bathgate earned Kidman her first Golden Globe Award nomination, for Best Supporting Actress.
 The New York Times, in its film review, called her "a beauty with, it seems, a sense of humor".
 The following year, she and Cruise re-teamed for Ron Howard's Irish epic Far and Away (1992), which was a modest critical and commercial success.
 In 1993, she starred in the thriller Malice, opposite Alec Baldwin, and the drama My Life, opposite Michael Keaton.